Ho Chi Minh to Angkor Wat Cycle

 Overnight: Angkor Holiday Hotel or similar

-After breakfast, we ride toward the vast wetlands on the edge of Asia's largest freshwater lake, Tonle Sap.
-The lake's size and depth increases with the annual monsoon rains by as much as six times and local people have found ingenious ways to live with the ever changing water world.
+After breakfast, you will ride toward the vast wetlands on the edge of Asia's largest freshwater lake, Tonle Sap.
+You will ride mainly on backroads, greeted by friendly locals waving and smiling.
+Along the way, you’ll get a glimpse of Cambodia’s rural culture and traditional family life. he lake's size and depth increases with the annual monsoon rains by as much as six times and local people have found ingenious ways to live with the ever changing water world.
 Kampong Kleang is a stilted village settlement of over 20,000 people where structures tower up to ten metres above the water.
 Here you can learn about the lives of the subsistence fishing families who call this water world home.
-In the afternoon, we return to our hotel in Siem Reap.
+In the afternoon, you will return to your hotel in Siem Reap by support vehicle.
 This evening, enjoy dinner with a traditional Apsara dance performance.

 Note: From March to August/September water levels of the Tonle Sap Lake can reduce dramatically and may result in an amended itinerary.